tburmeister/pyneural/README.md

 ### Installation

 0. Make sure you have the cblas library installed, or Xcode if on a Mac.
+If using a Mac, I recommend using Xcode's Accelerate framework, which includes a BLAS implementation.
+Otherwise, check out [OpenBLAS](https://github.com/xianyi/OpenBLAS).
 1. Clone the repo.
 2. If on a Mac:
 `CC=clang CFLAGS="-DACCELERATE -framework accelerate" python setup.py build_ext -i`